MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli-interactively.md

 az login
 ```

+WAM is available on Windows 10 and later, and on Windows Server 2019 and later.

 ## Sign in with a browser

-WAM is available on Windows 10 and later, and on Windows Server 2019 and later.
-On Mac, Linux, and earlier versions of Windows, the Azure CLI will continue to automatically default to a browser.
+The Azure CLI defaults to a browser-based authentication method when one of the following is true:

+* The operating system (OS) is Mac, or Linux, or the Windows OS is earlier than Windows 10 or Windows Server 2019.
+* The `core.enable_broker_on_windows` configuration property is set to `false`.

 [!INCLUDE [interactive_login](includes/interactive-login.md)]

 ## Sign in with credentials on the command line

 Provide your Azure user credentials on the command line.
 Only use this authentication method for learning Azure CLI commands.
 Production-level applications should use a service principal or managed identity.

 This approach doesn't work with Microsoft accounts or accounts that have two-factor authentication enabled.
 You receive an _interactive authentication is needed_ message.